awesto/django-shop/docs/index.rst

 ========

 This tutorial shows how to setup a working e-commerce site with **djangoSHOP** using the given dependencies.
-The code required to setup this demo, can be found in the example/myshop folder.
+The code required to setup this demo can be found in the example/myshop folder.

 .. toctree::
 	:maxdepth: 1